 Or it can be something much more elaborate.
 These beautiful mugs were hand-thrown by the bride and added an artistic DIY touch to the day.

 When jewelry-maker Heather wedded Jeremy Ganss, ladies were treated to earrings and men to engraved money clips, both made by the bride herself!
-Absolutely LOVE ideas like these!
+We absolutely LOVE ideas like these!

 How will you be thanking your guests?
 Are you going with a tangible favor or some other idea?
 Comment below and share a photo with us by uploading it to social media and using #burghbrides or tagging @burghbrides.
 We can’t wait to see!